 Larry Gardner is Principal Bassoonist with the Fresno Philharmonic Orchestra, the Fresno Lyric Opera, and bassoonist with the California Woodwind Quintet.
 Gardner is also an active performer with the chamber music group, Moment Musical.
 He earned a Bachelor of Music degree with honors at the University of Louisville and a Master of Music degree in Bassoon Performance at Indiana University.
 Gardner has performed as principal bassoonist with the Orquesta Sinfonica del Estado de Mexico, the Orquesta Sinfonica de la Universidad Autonoma de Guadalajara, the Evansville Philharmonic, and the Louisville Bach Society.
 His teachers include John Miller, Per Hannevold, Mordechai Rechtman, Stephen Paulsen, Leonard Sharrow, George Goslee, Dan Welcher, and Russell Hinkle.
 In addition, Gardner is a Registered Piano Technician member of the Piano Technician's Guild.
 Gardner teaches private bassoon at FPU.

 Pianist Matthew Horton has accompanied performing ensembles throughout Europe, Asia and North America.
 Born and raised in Tulare, CA, Horton earned a B.A. and an M.A. in Piano Performance from California State University, Fresno.
-He has taught at CSU Fresno and Porterville Community College.
-Horton currently serves Fresno Pacific University as accompanist for Concert Choir, Men’s Chorus, Women’s Chorale, Crosswind, and Opera at Pacific.
-He also plays for the Sierra Chamber Opera.
+He has taught at CSU Fresno, Fresno City College, and Porterville Community College.
+Horton currently serves Fresno Pacific University as accompanist for Concert Choir, Men’s Chorus, Women’s Chorale, Crosswind, Opera at Pacific, and the Theater Department.

 Scott Horton received the bachelor of arts degree with honors in organ performance from Fresno Pacific University while studying with Laurell Huber, and a master’s degree in organ performance from California State University, Fresno, studying with teachers Dr. Robert Judd, Samuel Schwartz (Redlands University), and James Walker (Occidental University and All Saints Church, Pasadena).
 He has also studied with Ladd Thomas (USC), Gerre Hancock (St. Thomas Church, NYC), and William Johnson of Tulare.
 In addition to teaching organ and harpsichord at Fresno Pacific University, Horton teaches Pipe Organ Studies at California State University, Fresno, and serves as Music Director/Organist at First Congregational Church of Fresno and Organist at St. Aloysius Catholic Church in Tulare.

-Melita Mudri-Zubacz holds both a bachelor and masters degree in theology (St. Paul University, Ottawa) as well as bachelor and master degrees in music with a concentration in choral conducting (University of Manitoba, Winnipeg).
-Her thesis in theology explored historical evaluation of congregational singing in the Eastern Christian liturgical traditions.
-Her graduate work at University of Manitoba combined choral conducting with a historico-cultural Ukrainian study.
-Mudri-Zubacz has always been active in her work with music and liturgical studies, working extensively with community and church choirs, as well as publishing studies related to the Eastern Christian church music.
+Melita Mudri-Zubacz holds both a bachelor's and master's degree in theology (St. Paul University, Ottawa) as well as bachelor's and master's degrees in music with a concentration in choral conducting (University of Manitoba, Winnipeg).
+Her thesis in theology explored the historical evaluation of congregational singing in the Eastern Christian liturgical traditions.
+Her graduate work at the University of Manitoba combined choral conducting with an historico-cultural Ukrainian study.
+Mudri-Zubacz has always been active in her work with music and liturgical studies, working extensively with community and church choirs, as well as publishing studies related to Eastern Christian church music.
 At Fresno Pacific University she directs Crosswind, a contemporary Christian ensemble, and teaches Music Appreciation.